exoframejs/exoframe/docs/Basics.md

 endpoint: 'http://localhost:8080' # your endpoint URL, defaults to localhost
 ```

+## SSH key auth

+The SSK key needs to be RSA and in PEM format.
+To ensure your key is generated in a format that works you can generate with this command: `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -m 'PEM'`.
+This follows the [GitHub Instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) with an additional flag ensuring it is the right format.

 ## Deployment tokens

 Sometimes you might need to deploy things from environments that don't have your private key (e.g. CI/CD services).